shrinik/devblog/_posts/2019-08-03-blog-with-jekyll-and-s3-part1.md

 categories: blog, jekyll, GitHub
 ---

-I always wanted to have a blog to document my thoughts and learnings in the field of software engineering.
-Part 1 documents the steps to create and version control the blog.
-Part 2 will cover configuring S3 as a static web host and syncing the site to the S3 bucket.
+I always wanted a blog to document my thoughts and learnings in the field of software engineering.
+Part 1 shows how to create a new blog and version control it.
+Part 2 will cover configuring S3 as a static web host and building a CodePipeline to automatically build the site and copy the site to S3 whenever you commit a change to GitHub.

-Jekyll is a static site generator which generates (or builds) a static website which is a collection of HTML, CSS and JavaScript files which you can then serve from a basic web server.
-If you are a developer then you can understand how your site **actually** works as compared to using a managed WordPress blog where the backend is a black box.
-Also, Jekyll offers enough scaffolding to start a blog with minimum effort with the option for more customization at a later stage.
+Jekyll is a static site generator which generates a static website, which does not require server-side technologies.
+A static website comprises of HTML, CSS and JavaScript files.
+This allows you to understand how your site **actually** works as compared to using a managed WordPress blog where the backend is a black box.
+Also, Jekyll offers enough scaffolding to start a blog with minimum effort with an option to customize it later.

-For a web server to serve static files, I went with AWS S3 as S3 buckets can be easily configured to serve as static file hosts and the running costs are very cheap.
-Also, I had previously obtained a domain name through AWS and configured it using Route53 so I only needed to copy the static files into the bucket to get the blog up and running.
-Publishing your first post is winning half the battle.
-I believe ease of use and pride in understanding how everything actually works will help expand it.
+I am using an AWS S3 bucket as the web server as it can be configured in under a minute.
+I had purchased a domain name via AWS and it only took me a minute to point it to the S3 bucket using Route53.
+So all you have to do is copy the static files built by Jekyll to the bucket to serve your blog to the world.
+By publishing your blog you have won half the battle.
+I hope a deeper understanding of just how everything works and the ease of adding new posts will allow you to keep it regularly updated.

+**You can find the github repository for this blog at <https://github.com/shrinik/devblog>**

 ## Installing Jekyll